Masters Program Details

 For admission to the program, a student is expected to have a bachelor’s degree in criminology, criminal justice, or another social or behavioral science.
 However, other complimentary degrees may be considered.
 Students can be admitted without the expected degree with the stipulation that selected undergraduate and/or graduate-level courses must be completed.
 Applicants for graduate study in criminology must meet the College of Social Sciences requirements and:

-*Submit a 750-word intellectual autobiography including reasons for seeking the degree
+*Submit a 750-word intellectual autobiography highlighting your reasons for pursuing a graduate dgree at UWG (see checklist)

 * Application, app fee, and document deadline; Dates may vary for Readmit, Transfer, and Transient students.